AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/use-templates.md

 1. Click **[!UICONTROL Create Experience]** (paintbrush) from the upper right corner to use the template.

-1. Continue with [tutorials](/help/user-guide/create/tutorials.md) to create an experience.
+1. Continue to [Create](/help/user-guide/create/overview.md) an experience.